-Covid19 has seen massive increases of people getting online and trying to set up some means of earning an income.
-I have had people contact me asking about buying domain names cheap, and also, asking about hosting and email
+I have had people contact me asking the best place for buying domain names cheap, also, asking about hosting and email.
+All due to Covid.

 Just to clarify here, you can buy a domain name and park it until you are ready to use it.
 You do not have to buy hosting or Email for it, unless you are setting up a website under that domain name pretty much straight away.